meteor/meteor/content/routing.md

 <h2 id="redirecting">Redirecting</h2>

-Sometimes, your users will end up on a page that isn't the best place for them to be.
+Sometimes, your users will end up on a page that isn't a good place for them to be.
 Maybe the data they were looking for has moved, maybe they were on an admin panel page and logged out, or maybe they just created a new object and you want them to end up on the page for the thing they just created.

 Usually, we can redirect in response to a user's action by calling `FlowRouter.go()` and friends, like in our list creation example above, but if a user browses directly to a URL that doesn't exist, it's useful to know how to redirect immediately.